 After submitting my application online, can I modify it before the closing date?

-You can update your application and send any additional materials that meet the guidelines before the deadline, 11:59pm ET December 31, 2013.
-After the deadline, no changes or additions can be made and all applicants will receive a notification e-mail.
+You can update your application and send any additional materials that meet the guidelines before the deadline, 11:59pm ET December 31 of the current year.
+After the deadline, no changes or additions can be made and all applicants will receive a notification email.
 If you do not receive a confirmation email, please email firstname.lastname@example.org immediately.

 I've just submitted my application, what else am I expected to do?